 The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience.
 Our highest priority is to support apprentices to learn from master artists within their own cultural traditions.
 Funds can be used to help cover artist fees, offset costs of raw materials, and support any travel essential to the exchange.

-- Oral tradition practitioners: storytellers, musicians, poets
+- Oral traditions: storytellers, poets

 The 2019 awardees are: